Necron666759/Melband-Roformer/README.md

 ## 0. System Requirements

+**Summary / Overview**
+OS    Debian 13 (Trixie)
+Architecture    amd64 / x86-64
+Python    Python ≥ 3.11; the pre-built Debian 13 package uses Python 3.13
+Disk Space    Several GB are required to install the package; the actual installed package with venv takes up about 6.5 GB Model    Additionally, about 913 MB for melband-roformer-kim-vocals FFmpeg    Required
+NVIDIA GPU    Required for CUDA hardware acceleration; CPU fallback is also supported NVIDIA Driver    ≥ 560.28.03 for the PyTorch CUDA 12.6 used System CUDA Toolkit    Not required
+CUDA runtime    Already included in the package along with PyTorch RAM	The exact minimum value is not specified in the provided files VRAM    The exact minimum value is not specified; a configuration with an RTX 3060 Ti 8 GB is working successfully GUI    For the GUI, GTK4/PyGObject are additionally required: gir1.2-gtk-4.0, python3-gi, libgl1, libglib2.0-0

 **OS / architecture**
 - `amd64` only.
 - Built and tested against Debian 13 (Trixie), Python >= 3.11 (Trixie